The Pinellas County Tax Assessor's

 If the property is your Principal Residence, you may declare it as your "Homestead."
 Your Assessed Value will then be reduced by $25,000 with an additional $25,000 reduction for all taxing jurisdictions except the Pinellas County School System.
 There are additional lesser deductions available for certain groups.

-A significant benefit is that the Assessed Value increases are capped each year at the lesser of the Consumer Price Index or 3%.
-This benefit can be substantial when properties are appreciating over 3% per year.
+A significant Homestead benefit is that the Assessed Value increases are capped each year at the lesser of the Consumer Price Index ("CPI") or 3%.
+This benefit can be substantial when properties are appreciating over CPI or 3% per year, as applicable.
 There are specific rules and deadlines that you must follow to Homestead your Principal Residence which may be found on the Pinellas County Tax Assessor's web site.